 - Misreporting Social Security benefits by not completing the worksheet led to overpaying or owing unexpected taxes.

-- Math errors were made when adding income or calculating credits, which is common when filing without software.
+- Math errors when adding income or calculating credits were common when filing without software.

-- Omitting signatures or dates when signing the return made the document incomplete and required IRS follow-up.
+- Omitting signatures or dates made the document incomplete and required the IRS to follow up.

 - Failing to attach required forms, such as a W-2 or Schedule 8812, prevented the IRS from verifying income and credits.

-By carefully reviewing the return, using available tools, and checking each line before filing, taxpayers could reduce errors and ensure their tax filing was processed without hassle.
-Accurate preparation made the process easier and gave filers the best chance of getting the refund they deserved.
+By carefully reviewing the return, using available tools, and checking each line before filing, taxpayers could reduce errors and ensure their tax filing was processed without unnecessary delay.

 Filing With Low Income or No Income

 Even taxpayers with little or no income in 2012 sometimes needed to file a return.
-Filing was about paying taxes and receiving refunds and credits that put money back into the household budget.
+Filing was about paying taxes and, at the time of filing, receiving credits that could put money back into the household budget.
+Because the refund statute for 2012 has since expired, the primary reasons to address a 2012 return today relate to compliance or resolving any outstanding balance owed to the IRS.

-Situations where low-income individuals benefited from filing included:
+Situations where low-income individuals may have benefited from filing included

 - Workers who earned wages but fell below the filing threshold often had taxes withheld by an employer.
-Filing a return allowed them to claim a refund of those amounts.
+Filing a return allowed them to claim a refund of those amounts at the time.

 - Families with children could qualify for the earned income tax credit and the additional child tax credit, providing direct financial support even if no tax was owed.

-- Students with part-time jobs sometimes had small amounts withheld from their paychecks, which made filing and getting that money back worthwhile.
+- Students with part-time jobs sometimes had small amounts withheld from their paychecks, making filing worthwhile.

 - Married couples with one income earner could sometimes benefit from filing to claim refundable credits.